danvinicius/e-commerce-platform/README.md

 <br>

 # License
-Neo6 E-Commerce is a truly open-source application that will always be free under the [MIT License](https://opensource.org/license/mit).
+This is a truly open-source application that will always be free under the [MIT License](https://opensource.org/license/mit).